How Medicare Drug Coverage Works

 How Do I Know What Drugs Are Covered Under the Plans

-- They must be approved by the FDA
+- Approved by the FDA

-- The must be sold and used in the USA
+- Sold and used in the USA

-- They must be for an accepted medical condition
+- Be for an accepted medical condition

-- They must only be available through a prescription
+- Only be available through a prescription

 Medicare Part D Drug Plans must cover a minimum of two drugs in each therapeutic class, and certain vaccines, such as the Shingles vaccine and diabetic supplies.
 It is a requirement from Medicare that they must cover all drugs in the six classes listed below.